Insight

 8. Consult a Legal Professional

-Even if you are unsure about pursuing legal action, speaking with a personal injury lawyer can help you understand your rights.
+Even if you are unsure about pursuing legal action, it’s wise to hire a lawyer experienced in personal injury cases.
+Speaking with a personal injury lawyer can help you understand your rights.
 A lawyer will assist in preserving critical evidence, including surveillance footage or vehicle data that may be erased or lost over time.

 Conclusion